qase-tms/playwright-demo/README.md

 ---
 ### Frequently Asked Questions
-1. Test cases are duplicated in the repository when using Playwright Projects. [[Read more]](./FAQ/projects-result-in-duplicate-cases.md)
+1. Test cases are duplicated in the repository when using Playwright Projects.
+[Read more](./FAQ/projects-result-in-duplicate-cases.md)
-2. For Test with `test.skip` and Qase ID defined, a new test case is created rather than linking the skipped results with the existing test cases. [[Read more]](./FAQ/test.skip-creates-new-test-case.md)
+2. For Test with `test.skip` and Qase ID defined, a new test case is created rather than linking the skipped results with the existing test cases.
+[Read more](./FAQ/test.skip-creates-new-test-case.md)

+### Misc
+1. How to get the Qase Test run Id of the current run?
+[Read more](./FAQ/fetch-test-run-id-of-ongoing-run.md)